tkuenneth/CMP-Unit-Converter/slides/AppDevcon2026.md

 * Put platform quirks behind expect/actual and document them (like doInitKoin).
 Keeps shared code clean and stops people "fixing" what isn't broken.

 **Speaker Notes:**
-A few things that help in practice.
-First, version alignment really matters—Compose, Kotlin, activity-compose.
-Check the docs and compatibility tables before you upgrade; it saves a lot of pain.
-Second, if you're starting fresh, use the AGP 9 structure from day one.
+A few other things help in practice.
+If you're starting fresh, use the AGP 9 structure from day one.
 Migrating an old single-module app to the new structure works, but it's more work.
-Third, expect/actual is your friend.
-Put every platform quirk behind an expect declaration, implement it per platform, and document the odd ones—like doInitKoin on iOS—so your future self or your team don't "fix" what isn't broken.
+And expect/actual is your friend: put every platform quirk behind an expect declaration, implement it per platform, and document the odd ones—like doInitKoin on iOS—so your future self or your team don't "fix" what isn't broken.
 That keeps the shared code clean and the architecture solid.

 ### Time to wrap things up: what I showed you